 Miranda Martinez

-Associate Professor, Graduate Studies Chair, & 2023-24 GAHDT Society of Fellows Faculty
+Associate Professor, Director of Graduate Studies, & 2023-24 GAHDT Society of Fellows Faculty

 She/her